 I don’t remember when my hymen broke.
 Which is strange, really.
 You’d think it would be this big life changing event – not a girl, not yet a woman type thing.
 All I know is, it did.
 I used a tampon for the first (and only) time when I was fourteen.
 It took me about half an hour to put it in given that I had never really even looked at my anatomy before on account of the fact that it was a) gross, and b) entirely irrelevant to me at the time.
 I didn’t want to be a “woman”.
 I wanted to be a little girl; better yet, a child.
 A child that didn’t have to worry about gender or sex.
 Alas, that wasn’t possible – more’s the pity.

-As many of you probably know (though I would never presume because many of us also received shockingly poor sexual education), the hymen is an elastic membrane that surrounds the vaginal entrance (or “introitus” if you’re one of those females with fancy fannies).
-In Ye Olde Days, an untouched hymen was definitive proof that you were virgo intacta as it very much were, and some women were even subjected to routine checks prior to their wedding night.
+As many of you probably know (though I would never presume because many of us also received shockingly poor sexual education), the hymen is an elastic membrane that surrounds the vaginal entrance (or “introitus” if you fancy).
+In the Olden Days, an untouched hymen was definitive proof that you were virgo intacta.
+Some women were even subjected to routine checks prior to, and post, their wedding night.
 Grim, I know – not to mention misguided, as the hymen can also be torn by activities such as horseriding, physical exercise, injury, masturbation or medical examination.
 This is one of the many complicating factors which make a woman’s qualification for a V Card even more ephemeral.
 Ain’t nothing but a membrane, after all.

 WHY AM I TELLING YOU THIS?
 I HEAR YOU CRY!